AndRaven/weather-api/README.md

 - implementation flow which implements the two API endpoints
 - global flow which has all global elements configurations and the global exception handler

-There is a number of MUnits that test both successful scenarios as well as exception uses cases and error handling.
+MUnits have been created to test both successful scenarios as well as exception uses cases and error handling.